From the Mission District in San Francisco

 I’m beginning to think that left wing politics is the object of a higher grasp, so to speak, or at least that this is how it must appear to its critics.
 There are those, of course, who simply reject left wing politics outright.
 Hell, there are those for whom scorn of left wing politics is a favorite sport.
 But what really fascinates me about the response to various left wing messages are the number of people who can’t quite bring themselves to say ‘no’ outright.
 Instead, they have all sorts of advice for the lefties among us.
 You’d almost think these critics were down to help, assuming of course that help means something else.

 And by ‘something else’, I mean, something other than anything actually requested at any particular time.
 The ‘else’ in this case is that ineffable thing in itself.
-Whatever thing, a lefty actually wants to see done today, that is surely out of the question.
+Whatever thing a lefty actually wants to see done today, whatever case he makes for it, whatever she does to draw attention to that case, well that thing that is surely out of the question.
 But something else?
 Some other request or demand, made by some other person in some other way…

 I expect the folks in the not-your-mascot movement could write a book about all the helpful suggestions they’ve gotten over the years.
 Instead of protesting a football mascot or opposing a team name, so the thinking goes, y’all should be fixing the reservations, feeding the hungry in Native American communities, and just generally doing practical things to help indigenous people.
 Rarely do those offering such advice take stock of the actual efforts of such activists to help out their communities, and these critics don’t seem at all impressed by the many Native American activists who say that issues like derogatory sports teams may have something to do with the larger problems facing their people.
 No, the response is as simple as it is common.
 Stop protesting and go do something more helpful.